mepox/simple-urlshortener/README.md

 Repository that uses an ArrayList to store the data.
 Used for prototyping only.

 ## Models
-Represent an object in our application.
+Represent an object in the application.

 ### ShortURL.java
 Represent a ShortURL.